leand12/kurento-in-aws/aws-server-region-migration/README.md

 ```

 After these steps, the agent should be downloaded, installed and the server should be synced with AWS MGN.
-Go to [Application Migration Service > Source servers](https://eu-central-1.console.aws.amazon.com/mgn/home?region=eu-central-1#/sourceServers), and wait for the Migration life cycle to be *Ready for testing*.
+Go to [Application Migration Service > Source servers](https://eu-central-1.console.aws.amazon.com/mgn/home?region=eu-central-1#/sourceServers), and wait for the Migration life cycle to be *Ready for testing* (or continue the optional step 5, since it does not depend on this).